-For November Is Lifewriting Month, we are pleased to be able to include a guest post by Nina Amir.
+As an added bonus for November Is Lifewriting Month, we are pleased to be able to include a guest post by Nina Amir, “Write Your Memoir as Sacred Text During November”.
 Nina is a prolific writer whose site you will do well to visit.
 Be sure to purchase her How to Blog a Book.
 Enjoy her post and please leave your comments below.

 Write Your Memoir as Sacred Text During November

 November offers so many opportunities for writers to tell their stories.
 And we each have a story that will, indeed, inspire someone.

 Here’s a process to help you put multiple-layers of meaning into any memoir, vignette or essay you write that’s based on your life story.
 It comes from the tradition of reading sacred texts on a variety of levels.
 I suggest you use this exercise to read your life like a sacred text.
 Then you can write about it in the same manner.
 That’s sure to inspire many people who read your work.

 This process is also one you can do quickly and easily during November is Lifewriting Month or National Nonfiction Writing Month, also known as the Write Nonfiction in November Challenge.
 Put it to use and you’ll quickly have the makings of an inspiring memoir, essay or life story of any type.

 The first step in the process involves acquainting yourself with the four levels on which you could understand any life event or experience.
 When you find you study your life, it’s really like reading your life like a book—like a sacred text.
 Once you understand the meaning of any event on a deeper level, you can then write about it like a sacred text as well.

 - the intended or simple